minhpascal/controversy/README.rst

 Running for development
 -----------------------

-If you'd like to reproduce our results, we encourage you to use the demo or look at our `API spec`_ for raw results.
+If you'd like to reproduce our results, we encourage you to use the demo or look at our `API spec`_ for raw ``json`` results.
 Alternatively, you can clone this repository and run the server yourself.

 Please use Python 2.7.x